Disentanglement of Sources in a Multi-Stream Variational Autoencoder: Proposed Method

-where $\vec{\mu}(\vec{z}_k; W_k)$ is the decoder DNN for source $k$ with weights and biases given by $W_k$, $W_{1:K}$ are the parameters of all decoder DNNs.
-The set of all model parameters is thus given by $\Theta=(\vec{\pi},W_{1:K},b)$, where $\vec{\pi} = \pi_{1:K}\in[0,1]^K$ are the parameters for the Bernoulli prior, and where $b$ is the noise level of the used Laplace distribution for the observable noise.
+where $\vec{\mu}(\vec{z}_h; W_h)$ is the decoder DNN for source $h$ with weights and biases given by $W_h$, $W_{1:H}$ are the parameters of all decoder DNNs.
+The set of all model parameters is thus given by $\Theta=(\vec{\pi},W_{1:H},b)$, where $\vec{\pi} = \pi_{1:H}\in[0,1]^H$ are the parameters for the Bernoulli prior, and $b$ is the noise level of the used Laplace distribution for the observed data.
 A crucial component of the MS-VAE is the explicit source combination model given in Eq.~\eqref{eq:gen_model_3}.
-Here sources are explicitly combined using $\vec{s}$ and we will in the following use
+Here all $H$ sources are explicitly combined using $\vec{s}$ and we will in the following use

 to abbreviate the combination model.